- homebrew compatibility on ubuntu

 bash: set: -g: invalid option set: usage: set [-abefhkmnptuvxBCHP] [-o option-name] [--] [arg ...] bash: set: -g: invalid option ...

 This is maybe related to an intermittently reported bug in homebrew.

-The fix is to change the automatically-added line in
+The fix that worked for me was to change the automatically-added line in

 .profile to be